 Bill Cosby and Jian Gomeshi (and now Donald Trump)… Why did the victims not come forward sooner?

-Warning: Graphic descriptions of sexual assault.
+Warning: Contains descriptions of sexual assault.

 Bill Cosby and Jian Gomeshi are making the news these days, but not for good reasons.
 Both are accused of sexual assault and the accusations go back years.
 This has a lot of people talking, and a lot of people asking the question of why these women didn’t come forward years ago.
 Some doubt their stories because of this.